Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 ICANN policy changes (2009)

 The Internet Corporation for Assigned Names and Numbers (ICANN) is a non-profit organization that keeps the internet stable, secure, and unified globally by coordinating the Internet’s domain name system (DNS), IP address allocation, and protocol parameter assignment.
-It’s a partnership of people from all over the world, formed in 1998 and operating under the principles of multi-stakeholder governance.
+Founded in 1998, it is a partnership of people from all over the world that operates under the shared principles of multi-stakeholder internet governance.

 In 2009, ICANN implemented several policy changes that significantly impacted domain name registration and the general management of the internet: